toddledev/documentation/docs/07-styling/05-animation-editor/index.md

 Using the animation editor in Nordcraft, you can create and manage animations for your components.
 You can define keyframes and set animation properties such as duration, delay, and easing functions.

-Animations are rendered to the DOM as pure CSS animations, which means the resulting code is lean, performant, and can be used in any web project without additional dependencies.
+Animations are rendered to the DOM as pure CSS animations, which means the resulting code is lean and performant, and can be used in any web project without additional dependencies.
 Your animations created with the Nordcraft animation editor and will run smoothly across all modern browsers.

 ## Creating animations

 To create an animation:

 1. Select an element in the [element panel](/the-editor/element-panel)
-2. Locate the **Animations** section in the style panel
+2. View the style panel, and locate the **Animations** section in the style panel
-3. Click the [kbd]+[kbd] button to open the animation editor
+3. Click the [kbd]+[kbd] button next to **Animations** to open the animation editor
-4. Choose from one of the preset animation templates available in the editor or start by adding your own keyframes
+4. Choose from one of the preset animation templates available in the editor, or start by adding your own keyframes

 ## Keyframes

 Keyframes define the stages of an animation.
-They specify what should change at specific points in time during the animation.
+Keyframes specify what should change at specific points in time during the animation.
 To add a keyframe, click the [kbd]♦[kbd] button next to the CSS property in the animation editor timeline, or click the [kbd]♦[kbd] next to the CSS property in the style panel when the animation editor is visible.

 ## Animation properties